Taskkill/parallise/README.md

 # Executed function
-Function expression which you are supplying into Parallise function should be old fashioned function expression.
+Function expression which you are supplying into Parallise function can be either old fashioned function expression or new => operator.
-In this time it cannot parse and transform arrow function expressions, neither it can create async functions.
+In this time it cannot make use of async functions, in future maybe parallel iterators will be introduced.
-As for arrow functions there is plan of implementation, async functions on the other hand will not be implemented, because it seems useless.

 # It's worker-less!

-Main reason why you should choose this package is because it doesn't use native Worker creation.
+Main reason why you should choose this package is because it doesn't use native - separate file - Worker creation.
 So you are not forced to configure you webpack/browserify to split bundle and server worker.js file separately.

 It depends on native Promises yet.
 I will add polyfill support lately.
-Actualy just now, Promises are used only in main context/thread.
-Inside worker there very simply own logic.
+Actually just now, Promises are used only in main context/thread.
+Inside worker there is my own and very simply logic.